 Golfers who have played with strong grips usually have flat swing planes and do a lot of rotations.
 Golf instructor Denis Pugh suggests that golfers whose swings involve a lot of body motion in their swings should have strong grips.

-For golfers who mainly use their arms and hands in their swing which is also referred as an upright swing, a neutral grip would suffice.
+For golfers who mainly use their arms and hands in their swing, which is also referred to as an upright swing, a neutral grip would suffice.

 5 tips for a strong grip in your swing